 Biogas Solutions Uganda Ltd, founded in 2014, is the entity responsible for coordinating, facilitating and monitoring the programme and supporting the technical, financial and institutional architecture necessary for development of the domestic biogas sector in Uganda under this VPA.
 The VPA is implemented based on private sector market-oriented principles, but also develops governmental support for a favorable regulatory and policy environment, as well as general buy-in promotion and extension.
 The VPA will stimulate the installation of domestic biogas systems of 4 m3, 6 m3, 9 m3, 12 m3, 13 m3 and 15 m3 capacities (other sizes may be included under the VPA).
 This VPA was retroactively included in the ABC PoA and includes biogas systems that have been installed since 2009.

+This is a small-scale VPA.

 A.2.
 Location of project